(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Some stocks pay dividends.
 Dividends are periodic payments made to the shareholders (owners of the company stock) based on a percentage of the company’s earnings.

-The price at which investors are willing to buy or sell the stock determines the value of a stock.
+The price at which investors are willing to purchase or sell the stock determines the value of a stock.

 What is the Stock Market?

 Buyers and sellers don’t directly interact with the exchanges.
-They use representatives, called brokers, to buy and sell stock on their behalf.
+They use representatives, called brokers, to purchase and sell stock on their behalf.

 What is a Stock Market Index?